DaveOps83/terraform-poc/README.md

 Once you have installed the above software you will need to clone this repository.

 Now you need to set up the `credentials.sh` file with the Artifactory Terraform state file repository's details and your AWS API keys for the environments you are going to be working on.
 The script is very easy to understand so no need to go into anymore detail on this. **Just remember not to push your you changes to this file to Github.** You can run the following command on your local Terraform repository to ensure that any changes you make to this file are ignored `git update-index --assume-unchanged credentials.sh`.

+That's it not you can start working with Terraform

+###Working with Terraform

+The `wrapper.sh` script is where all the magic happens and serves the following purposes:

+1. Wrapping the often verbose Terraform commands
+2. Allow us to have individual state files for each environment per Terraform configuration by using Artifactory as a backend for storing them

+Here is the syntax of 'wrapper.sh' and the Terraform commands it supports:

+####Basic wrapper.sh syntax

+` ./wrapper.sh [Terraform command] [Terraform configuration] [Environment]`

+This script should always be run the root of the repository so that you can pass a Terraform configuration directory as a parameter.

+For example if you wanted to apply the changes you have made within the dcproxy configuration to the AWS dev environment you would execute the following command:

+` ./wrapper.sh apply dcproxy dev`

+####Terraform apply command

+Applies changes to the target infrastructure.
+Find out more here https://www.terraform.io/docs/commands/apply.html

+` ./wrapper.sh apply dcproxy dev`

+####Terraform destroy command

+Destroys the target infrastructure.
+Find out more here https://www.terraform.io/docs/commands/destroy.html

+` ./wrapper.sh destroy cloudtrail qa`